The Narrow Road to the Deep North (novel): Plot summary

 After the war, the fates of the prisoners and captors are shown.
 The "Goanna", a Korean man renowned for his brutality in the prison camp who was himself forced into the Japanese army, is hanged for his crimes.
 His superior officer, Major Nakamura, returns to Tokyo and avoids capture as a war criminal by hiding among the ruins of Shinjuku.
-After a conversation with a Japanese doctor who served with Unit 731 in Manchukuo reveals to him the country’s human experimentation program during the war, he gradually absolves himself of any sense of guilt for his actions.
+After a conversation with a Japanese doctor who served with Unit 731 in Manchukuo reveals to him the country’s human experimentation programme during the war, he gradually absolves himself of any sense of guilt for his actions.
 Other Australian soldiers imprisoned with Dorrigo live through the trauma of their experience as prisoners.
 Dorrigo’s own acts of heroism, and the reverence of his fellow soldiers, fail to assuage his sense of shame and self-loathing.
 Dorrigo comes to "feel the more people I am with...the more alone I feel".
+Evans reflects after the war: “There were only two sorts of men, the men who were on the Line, and the rest of humanity, who were not."
+After the war, Evans sees Amy on a street in Sydney and asumes that she has forgotten him and married somebody else as she passes with two children, so she does not approach her.
+Unbeknownst to him, the children were her nieces, and she is a widow dying of cancer, while in care of her sister.

 Background

 Flanagan wrote that his father's experience as a Japanese prisoner of war influenced him to write the book.
-The character of Evans was also partially based on the Australian hero Edward “Weary” Dunlop, an Australian Army doctor who struggled despite overwhelming odds to care for the men who suffered and died during the construction of the Burma Death Railroad.
+The character of Evans was also partially based on the Australian hero Edward "Weary" Dunlop, an Australian Army doctor who struggled despite overwhelming odds to care for the men who suffered and died during the construction of the Burma Death Railroad.
 Like Dorrigo, Dunlop bargained with the Japanese officers in attempts to improve conditions for the "living skeletons" that were his fellow POWs.
 And like Dorrigo, Dunlop found that many of the Japanese and Korean guards were sadists who thoroughly enjoyed inflicting misery on others.

+Title

+The title is taken from a classic early 18th-century poetic travel diary Oku no Hosomichi, by the Japanese poet Matsuo Bashō.